Charles Stewart Thompson: Pioneering the medical missionary

 In addition to this lack of trust in European medicine, a major Bhil revolt occurred in March 1881 due to census operations being carried out, making Thompson's mission even more difficult to carry out.
 The Bhils saw the counting of their people as a bad omen, understanding that this counting would open the door to greater surveillance and control, which also implied higher taxes.
 In response to this revolt, the army of Mewar marched through the rebellious villages and slaughtered the Bhils and burned their homes down, worsening the reputation of the Europeans to the Bhils.

-However, Thompson was not easily deferred.
+However, Thompson was not easily deterred.
 On 7 November 1881, a Bhil approached Thompson in his bungalow, asking for treatment for his deafness.
 The next day, Thompson visited a nearby Bhil village.
-It was not easy convincing the Bhils to allow him to treat them because at first, they refused to come anywhere near Thompson.
+Convincing the Bhils to allow him to treat them was not an easy feat, as they refused to come anywhere near Thompson at first.